 What will the impact of the revised ZEZ Pilot be on private vehicles?

-The proposed Zero Emission Zone Pilot would see entry into the zone charged for from 7am-7pm, for any vehicle (including private cars) which are not 100% zero emission.
+The Zero Emission Zone Pilot will see entry into the zone charged for from 7am-7pm, for any vehicle (including private cars) which are not 100% zero emission.
 Any Zero Emission Vehicles would be allowed free entry.
-We are proposing discounts for residents living in the zone, blue badge holders and vehicles registered to business within the zone.
+There are discounts for residents living in the zone, blue badge holders and vehicles registered to business within the zone.

 When will I need to replace my car?

-The next major stage of the ZEZ after the ZEZ Pilot would be the larger zone to be introduced in 2022, covering most of Oxford city centre.
+The next major stage of the ZEZ after the ZEZ Pilot would be the larger zone, covering most of Oxford city centre.
 This is subject to further public consultation.

 It is currently proposed that the ZEZ Pilot and larger ZEZ will have the same requirements and discounts, with the amount of the daily charge depending on the emissions of the vehicle.